itk-dev/ai-launchpad/README.md

 ### Site installation

-Run the folowing commands to set up the site:
+Run the following commands to set up the site:

 `itkdev-docker-compose up -d`